-In 2015, the United Nations will gather governments, civil society groups and international NGOs from around the world to decide on global development priorities for the next 15 years.
-The Sustainable Development Goals (SDGs) will address major global issues of justice, human rights, social inclusion, prosperity and the environment.
+In 2015, the United Nations gathered governments, civil society groups and international NGOs from around the world to decide on global development priorities for the next 15 years.
+The Sustainable Development Goals (SDGs) address major global issues of justice, human rights, social inclusion, prosperity and the environment.

 This is a critical time for country governments, donors, business, NGOs, academia and the open data community to consider how open data can be applied to achieve development targets.

 While open data can be used to benefit many areas, this report identifies three where it could have a significant impact in the next development agenda and beyond.